lazy-am/zvart/README.md

 :nc <> message
 ```

 Instead of symbols `<>` insert a link (directly in the program use `CTRL + V` to paste from the clipboard), and instead of the word `message` you can write some kind of greeting.
 Then a contact will be created and an attempt will be made to connect to that account.
-After receiving a notification that you want to add him/her to your contact sheet, the person must reply to you with any message - this will complete the process of mutual connection and you can correspond.
-You will not be able to write to him/her again until he/she replies to you.
+After receiving a notification that you want to add him/her to your contact sheet, the person must reply to you with any message - this will complete the process of mutual connection and you can chatting.

 ### Console shortcuts
 * `Сtrl + Q` - exit the program